-My professional career has benefited tremendously due to my education at Chapman U. When talking to colleagues, clients, and management I utilize the various communication skills and understanding that I learned while in SoC classes.
-A large and important part of my job is being an effective communicator, and what has helped me in that role was Chapman’s School of Communicatiom.
+My professional career has benefited tremendously due to my education at Chapman.
+When talking to colleagues, clients, and management I utilize the various communication skills and understanding that I learned from my SoC classes.
+A large and important part of my job is being an effective communicator, and what has helped me in that role was Chapman’s School of Communication.

 Any advice for current Chapman University students?